liudong-chen/liudong-chen.github.io/_pages/research.md

   margin-right: 45px;
   margin-left: 0px;" src="/assets/Prudent_figure.png" width="300px" >
 <br />
-We proposed the concept of prudent demand, which states that future price uncertainties affect immediate consumption patterns.
-We developed a theoretical framework and proved that demand exhibits prudence when the third-order derivative of its utility cost function is positive.
-Furthermore, we demonstrate that prudent demand shows risk-averse and skewness-averse behaviors despite the objective being risk-neutral.
-We concluded by discussing the implications for future demand response modeling and the design of incentive mechanisms. [[Link](https://arxiv.org/abs/2405.16356)]
+We show that risk-aware behaviors in demand response originate from non-quadratic discomfort state cost functions and price uncertainty with skewed distributions.
+We proposed a novel demand response formulation that combines non-anticipatory multi-stage decision making with non-quadratic cost functions, and showed prudence (the positive third-order derivative of the cost function) is the first principle that causes risk-averse decision behavior despite the formulation having a risk-neutral objective.
+We further proved that, given a non-quadratic cost function, the change in action level due to prudence scales proportionally with the skewness of the price distribution. [[Link](https://arxiv.org/abs/2405.16356)]

 <br />
 <br />